 Scott M B Gustafson

-SCOTT M B GUSTAFSON, Assoc.
+SCOTT M B GUSTAFSON, Architect, Assoc.
 AIA, UIA, LEED AP

 Scott M B Gustafson is the founder of MAISON ORION.
 He has over 15 years of professional experience and has worked at several prominent offices including Joe Architect, Marmol Radziner, M Charles Bernstein Architect and Yarnell Associates.
 His experience covers custom single family residences, multi-family housing, commercial retail design, educational buildings and medical clinics.
 While at Marmol Radziner, Scott worked with artist James Turrell and was the job captain for several art installations in California, Florida, and Nevada.